Plano West Wolf Classic

 Viswa Raj Paradigm

-Tech over truth, but treat me like I'm a lay judge.
-I don't like teams that just card dump on their opponents hoping to win the round on sheer quantity of arguments alone.
+Tech over truth.
+Although I don't like teams that just card dump on their opponents hoping to win the round on sheer quantity of arguments alone.
 If you collapse on a good argument and warrant it well, I'm much more compelled to vote for you over a team that just spoke quickly.

 Second rebuttal doesn't have to respond to defense, but definitely offense - this means turns.
 I think it's extremely abusive to not respond to a turn that was placed on you in first rebuttal until second summary.
-If you choose not to respond to turns in your rebuttal, it doesn't mean it's an instant vote down, but your chances of winning the round are slim :((.
-Defense in first summary sticks unless the other team unstuck it in second rebuttal.
+If you choose not to respond to turns in your rebuttal, it doesn't mean it's an instant vote down, but your chances of winning the round are slim.

 Some kind of framing at some point in the round is definitely preferred because it'll help me decide what to evaluate better.
 That being said, if no explicit framework is agreed upon, I'll default to a cost-benefit analysis.
-This may or may not be good for you ¯\_(ツ)_/¯
+This may or may not be good for you.
+Please don't make me intervene I really don't want to :(

 If no one has a question please just sit down and cut crossfire short.
 No one wants to be there longer than we have to.
 If no one has a question, end it early and I'll give everyone .5 higher speaks.
 If something important comes up in crossfire, bring it up in a speech if you want it to have weight.